Combining high-z galaxy luminosity functions with Bayesian evidence: The non-ionizing Luminosity function at high redshift

 \subsection{Computing the likelihood and the evidence}

-Computing the evidence can be computationally challenging in high-dimensional parameter space (e.g \citealt{Trotta2008}), since the likelihood has to be integrated over the whole space (c.f. the denominator of Eq. \ref{Eq:BayesTheo}).
-To aid in this computation, here we calculate the likelihood on a "grid" of $4\times10^5$ points.
-This grid corresponds to 4 Latin Hyperbolic Samples (LHS) of 50.000 points each.
-The model LF is pre-computed at these points and can be quickly used to compute the likelihood for each observational data set.
+Computing the evidence can be computationally challenging in high-dimensional parameter space (e.g. \citealt{Trotta2008}), since the likelihood has to be integrated over the whole space (see the denominator of Eq. \ref{Eq:BayesTheo}).

-For the likelihood calculation, we use the split-norm distribution to take into account the non-symmetric errors of most of the observational points (c.f.
+Our likelihood at each parameter sample $\theta$ is computed by comparing the corresponding (logarithmic) LF to the data at every magnitude and redshift bin considered.
+We use a split-norm probability density function around each data point to take into account of the asymmetrical errors in most of the data-sets (c.f.
 Appendix \ref{App:Split Norm}).
+Explicitly, we have:

+where $\mathcal{S}$ is the split-norm likelihood (see eq.
+A1), $x(\theta)$ is the modeled galaxy density in a given bin and $(\mu,\sigma_1,\sigma_2)$ the data galaxy density and its positive and negative errors in the same bin.
-We choose to compute the likelihood by comparing the LF in logarithm scales (the conversion of the errors from linear to logarithmic scales is detailed in Appendix \ref{App:Conversion logarithm to linear scale of the errors}).

-The main advantage of this pre-computed grid sampling is that the calculation of the likelihood distribution is fast.
-It just takes a dozen minutes to obtain the likelihood distribution over 400000 points for each data set on a single core, while an MCMC with the same chain length could take days on several cores.
-We check that this approximation of the likelihood distribution is converged by comparing with the MCMC results from \cite{Park18}, (c.f.
-Appendix \ref{App:Convergence test}).
-We also check that the posterior is unchanged when computed using only half of the grid samples.
-The discreteness of the sampling results in some noticeable noisiness in the marginalized posteriors; however, the parameter estimation and the evidence is converged.
+We have to compute the likelihood over the whole 4D parameter space $\theta = [f_{\rm{*,10}},\ \alpha_*,\ t_*,\ M_{\rm{t}} ]$.
+Running an MCMC like in \cite{Park18} for a dataset takes 2 weeks.
+In this study we want to compute the likelihood distribution for 4 datasets, and explore different configurations.
+To aid in this computation, we pre-compute the $z=$ 6, 7 , 8 and 10 LFs corresponding to a grid of $4\times10^5$ parameter space samples.
+This grid is the concatenation of 8 Latin Hyperbolic Samples (LHS) of 50.000 points each.
+The construction of this pre-computed grid of LFs takes around 2 weeks, but the subsequent likelihood calculation is very fast: it just takes a dozen minutes to obtain the likelihood distribution over 400000 points for each data set on a single core, while an MCMC with the same chain length could take days on several cores.
+We check that this approximation of the likelihood distribution is converged by comparing with the MCMC results from \cite{Park18}, (see Appendix \ref{App:Convergence test}).
+We also check that the posterior is unchanged when computed using only half of the grid samples (i.e. 200000 points).
+The discreteness of the sampling results in some noticeable noisiness in the {\it marginalized} posteriors; however, the parameter estimation and the evidence is converged (see Appendix \ref{App:Convergence test}).